ohohlfeld/itc35/cfp.md

 ITC 35 will offer a number of student travel grants to support full-time students for attending.

-Topics ITC 35 covers topics in the areas of:
+Topics ITC 35 covers *topics* in the areas of:

     - Performance Evaluation, Control and Optimization
     - Network Measurements and Big Data
     - Networking Architectures and Paradigms
     - Wireless and Cellular Networks

-Important Dates
+Important Dates:

 {% capture dates %} {% include important_dates.md %} {% endcapture %} {{ dates | markdownify }}